cmpsoares/training_deploying-microservices-with-kubernetes/docs/training-goals.md

 # General Overview of the Training Goals

-WWith this training session, we aim to help technical professionals initiate their journey in concepts and technologies around Kubernetes.
+With this training session, we aim to help technical professionals initiate their journey in concepts and technologies around Kubernetes.
 Our goal is to provide some insights and hands-on experience about the pros and cons of adopting Microservice-based architectures, understanding the different approaches and some of the technical tools to put it in place, such as Configuration (YAML), Containerization (Docker) and Kubernetes (Orchestration) from a developer's perspective.

 # Specific Training Goals